KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 Corrosion DMG Calc: [Spreadsheet](https://docs.google.com/spreadsheets/d/1MwTJoMBaK2zowbJtAkoFFYo-i2S4J43ItY30AF6Qk58)

-**Evidence 2:** Since tick damage has been established as constant, I've included data from @Lindon and transcribed max hp vs tick damage into a table (attached).
+**Evidence 2:** Since tick damage has been established as constant, I've included data from @Lindon and transcribed max HP vs tick damage into a table (attached).
 These values were used in a linear regression using the following R code:

 ```R
 require(dplyr)